Pelvic Floor Therapy Bismarck, MO

 How Physical Therapy Can Help With Pelvic Floor Dysfunction

-• Improved pelvic floor muscle strength — Strengthening pelvic floor muscles can assist in improving bladder and bowel control, alleviate symptoms of urinary and fecal incontinence, and provide better support for the pelvic organs.
+• Improved pelvic floor muscle strength — Strengthening pelvic floor muscles can aid in improving bladder and bowel control, alleviate symptoms of urinary and fecal incontinence, and provide better support for the pelvic organs.

-• Improved pelvic floor muscle coordination — Enhancing coordination promotes vitals functioning, such as the ability to relax and contract the muscles during urination, bowel movements, and sexual activity.
+• Improved pelvic floor muscle coordination — Enhancing coordination facilitates essential functioning, such as relaxing and contracting muscles during urination, bowel movements, and sexual activity.

 What Bismarck, MO Pelvic Floor Therapy Involves

-Your initial pelvic floor therapy session in Bismarck, MO will involve an examination of your existing pelvic floor health.
+Your initial pelvic floor therapy session in Bismarck, MO will comprise an assessment of your current pelvic floor health.
 The following sessions will center around implementing your customized treatment program.

 Assessment and Evaluation